Deriving Neural Scaling Laws from the statistics of natural language: Theory of asymptotic scaling of the autoregressive loss

 \paragraph{Hypothesis 2: Drop in differential and excess loss as a function of amount of training data.} Given the role of the differential losses $\Delta_n$ in determining the autoregressive loss $\mathcal{L}_\text{AR}$ in \eqref{eq:auto-loss-expansion}, to develop our theory of how $\mathcal{L}_\text{AR}$ drops with the number of training examples $P$, we make natural assumptions about how the differential losses $\Delta_n = \mathcal{L}_n - \mathcal{L}_{n-1}$ change with $P$.
 The limit of large $P$ is clear: since $L_n$ converges to $H_n$ in the limit of large $P$, we must have $\Delta_n$ converge to $H_n - H_{n-1}$.
 Note this is a negative quantity since conditioning on more information typically reduces entropy (e.g. $H_n < H_{n-1})$.
 Now in the limit of small $P$ and large $n$ there is not enough training data to be able to beneficially use a token $n$ time steps in the past to better predict the next token.
 So in the limit of small $P$ and large $n$ we expect no additional benefit from the $n$'th token and thus $\mathcal{L}_{n-1} = \mathcal{L}_{n}$ and therefore $\Delta_{n} = 0$.
 However, for each $n$, as $P$ increases, we expect that there will be an $n$ dependent {\it data threshold} $P^*_n$ at which $\Delta_n$ starts to transition from the $\Delta_n = 0$ data limited regime with $P < P^*_n$ to $\Delta_n = H_n - H_{n-1}$ in the large data regime for $P \gg P^*_n$.
 We assume that during this transition $\Delta_n(P)$ falls off as a power law with $P$ with exponent $\delta_n$, starting at $\Delta_{n}(P)=0$ for $P \leq P^*_n$ and decaying to the asymptotic negative value $\lim_{P \rightarrow \infty} \Delta_n(P) = H_n - H_{n-1}$.
 Thus, we assume the following scaling form,

-Naturally, we expect the time or $n$ dependent data threshold $P^*_n$, at which the model can start to beneficially use a token $n$ time steps in the past to predict the next token, to increase with $n$.
+Note that, by letting the late power-law-decay exponent depend on $n$, and including edge cases $\delta_n\,{=}\,0$ for irreducible loss and $\delta_n\,{=}\,\infty$ for faster-than-power-law decay, ~\autoref{eq:diff-loss-ansatz} is really an assumption about the time- or $n$-dependent data threshold $P_n^*$.
+Naturally, we expect $P^*_n$, at which the model can start to beneficially use a token $n$ time steps in the past to predict the next token, to increase with $n$.
 In essence, more data (larger $P^*_n$) is required to successfully predict over longer time horizons (larger $n$).
 We will next show how to use token-token correlations to estimate $P^*_n$.

 But first we define a positive quantity which we call the {\it excess loss}, which will be useful below in understanding the scaling behavior of the full autoregressive loss $\mathcal{L}_\text{AR}$.
 The excess loss $\mathcal{E}_n(P)$ is defined only for $P \geq P^*_n$ and it is simply the positive height of $\Delta_n(P)$ above its asymptote: